ACDMXC/MTSNR/README.md

 # Minimal MTSNR single-image inference

+## Publication Status

+This manuscript is currently under review at *IEEE Transactions on Image Processing (TIP)* and has been resubmitted following major revision.
+This repository will be updated as the work progresses.
+If you find this method or code useful, please consider citing our work.
+The complete citation information will be provided once the paper becomes publicly available.

 This small release runs the proposed wavelet-CNN initialization followed by ADMM refinement on one thermal-infrared TIFF.
 It produces three PDFs containing the image comparison, ADMM convergence, and row/column mean profiles.

 The residual shown in the third panel is defined as: